parhamdoustdar/parhamdoustdar.github.io/_posts/management/2019-08-03-lara-hogan-resilient-management-review.md

 I assume that since this book is for beginning managers, Lara is trying to give a broader overview of all the parts of the job, rather than providing enough content to make a beginner totally confident.
-Look beow in the section about my recommendation to see how I suggest remedying this.
+Look below in the section about my recommendation to see how I suggest remedying this.

 Another thing was the figures.
 I emailed Lara herself about this, and